 MDI window: Mindjet 11 handles multiple documents within the same application by having multiple document windows, rather than a single document window and multiple applications.
 MDI windows can either be Mindjet 11 documents (maps, map parts or styles), or can be custom MDI windows where the content is provided by an Add-in and is not managed by Mindjet 11.
 MDI child windows can be floating, tiled or maximized with tabs.
 The tabs collection itself is not published in the API.

+Mindjet Catalyst: the online file and folder storage system supported up to and including MindManager 9.
+From MindManager 2012 onwards this is replaced by Mindjet Files.

+Mindjet Files: The cloud-based file storage ü management feature within the Mindjet system, replacing the former Mindjet Catalyst feature.
+Mindjet Files can be accessed from the Windows client through the MjService API.

+Mindjet Tasks: The cloud-based task storage and management feature within the Mindjet system.
+Currently there is no direct API for Mindjet Tasks within the Windows client API.

+MjService API: A COM API to Mindjet Files.
+The MjService API is integrated into the Windows client API and allows content to be created, uploaded, checked in and checked out, and management of folders.
+It reflects the desktop client’s version of the status of the Mindjet Files server, which must be refreshed to ensure that it stays synchronized and contains current information.
+The MjService API also includes new properties in the Document object that indicate the status of documents that originated from Mindjet Files.

 MMAP: the file extension for MindManager / Mindjet map documents.
 The file is actually a zip archive containing a number of further files, including the XML sources.

 MMAS: the file extension for MindManager / Mindjet map style documents, containing a map style that can be applied to an existing map.